IBPhilippov/basketball_results_prediction/README.md

 ```

 10. If needed, you can connect to MLFlow (port 5000).
 Here you can see tracked experiments (1 ongoing by default named _basketball_), current prod model in model registry and results of model monitoring reports by Evidently (that are stored in experiment called _Model evaluation with Evidently_ (the idea to use MLFlow to monitor model performace and data drift taken from [Documentation by Evidently](https://docs.evidentlyai.com/integrations/evidently-and-mlflow).
 The latter will be created after some data will be sent to the deployment module (see previous (9) point).
-15. If you need to automatically delete all GCP resources created by the project running, run
+11. If you need to automatically delete all GCP resources created by the project running, run
     ```sudo docker run terraform:Dockerfile destroy -var-file varfile.tfvars -auto-approve```

 ---

 ## What the code actually does
 ### TL;DR
-Docker Compose creates Terraform, MLFlow, MageAI and a couple of auxillary containers and runs there some commands.
-Using Terraform, it initializes all cloud infrastructure in GCP (enables APIs, creates GCS buckets, Pub/Sub topics and subscriptions, a function in Google Cloud Functions).
-Using MageAI, it runs a pipeline that gets data from NCAA database and uses it for training of the model.
-All training process inside MageAI is tracked by MLFlow that runs in a separate container and stores artifact data in GCS buckeе, while keeping operational run/registry data in Postgress.
-Once training is completed, user may send data for obtaining new predictions.
-This is performed through a python app  in deployment container.
+Docker Compose creates Terraform, MLFlow, MageAI and a couple of auxillary containers and runs there some commands. **Using Terraform, it initializes all cloud infrastructure in GCP** (enables APIs, creates GCS buckets, Pub/Sub topics and subscriptions, a function in Google Cloud Functions).
+Using MageAI **as an orchestrator**, it runs a pipeline that gets data from NCAA database and uses it for training of the model.
+All training process inside MageAI **are tracked by MLFlow** that runs in a separate container and stores artifact data in GCS bucket, while keeping operational run/registry data in Postgress.
+Once training is completed and prod model is stored in **model registry**, user may send data for obtaining new predictions.
+This is performed through a **python app in deployment container**.
 The app is triggering MageAI to send users' input to Cloud Functions via Pub/Sub, as well as a link to latest model's artifacts in GCS.
 Cloud Function uses this artifacts to recreate model, predict the target and send prediction back to MageAI and user.
-After returning prediction to a user, MageAI sends the data to the monitoring pipeline, where regression performance and data drift tests are executed.
+After returning prediction to a user, MageAI sends the data to the **monitoring pipeline**, where regression performance and data drift tests are executed.
 Their results are stored in MLFlow as a separate experiment.
-If tests results are unsatisfactory, the retraining workflow is triggered with newer data.
+If tests results are unsatisfactory, the **retraining workflow** is triggered with newer data.

 ### Details
+The main idea was to create end-to-end portable product that requires minimal adjustments in settings (here presented by environment.env), and can be run without manual interventions.
+Therfore, after initial setup everything runs automatically.

+#### Containers
 Docker Compose creates six containers:
 1. Container for Terraform.
 2. Container for MLFlow.